ashbb/piano/README.md

 I've hacked [bleything/midiator](http://github.com/bleything/midiator/tree/master) to pick up the core MIDI interface part. :)
 I know I can use MIDIator gem with Shoes.
 But I want to understand the basic MIDI usage and this tiny Shoes app doesn't need the big codes.

 Piano v0.1 and v0.2 are Windows version only.
+Piano v0.3 includes the drivers for Mac and Linux.
+But I have no Mac and Linux... :(
-Hope someone helps to create the ones for Mac and Linux. ;-)
+**Hope someone attempt to run v0.3 on his/her Mac or Linux and let me know what happen.** ;-)

 Usage